fredriclesomar/EPoS/readme.md

 ## Laravel

-Sales of Point Framework Laravel with Infyom Laravel Generator (custom login) Minimal PHP 7.1 > requirement PHP 7.2.32
+Sales of Point Framework Laravel with Infyom Laravel Generator (custom login), Minimal PHP 7.1 > requirement PHP 7.2.32

 How to use:
 - Download repository and extracted or clone the repository